-SBA Loans 101: A White Paper
+SBA Loans 101: White Paper Sources

 The Small Business Administration offers six types of programs designed to support small businesses.
 To quote the Congressional Research Service “these loan guaranty programs are designed to encourage lenders to provide loans to small businesses that might not otherwise obtain financing on reasonable terms and conditions.”